ajdavis/motor-blog/README.md

 # A Tour of the Code

-* motor_blog.py: Web application server
+* server.py: Web application server
+* motor_blog/: Package code
     * web/
         * handlers.py: RequestHandlers for the blog's website
+        * admin-templates/: Templates for login/out, drafts, and other admin stuff
     * theme/: Default theme for emptysquare.net, overridable with your theme
-    * static/: Images and stylesheet
-    * templates/: HTML templates
-* api/
-    * handlers.py: Implementation of the XML-RPC API that MarsEdit uses
+    * api/: Implementation of the XML-RPC API that MarsEdit uses
-* models.py: DictShield document definitions
+    * models.py: document definitions
     * text/
-    * markup.py: convert from markdown into HTML for display, including some custom syntax
+        * markup.py: convert from Markdown into HTML for display, including some custom syntax
         * wordpress_to_markdown.py: convert from the WordPress's particular HTML to markdown, for migrate_from_wordpress.py
         * abbrev.py: convert from HTML to truncated plain text for all-posts page
     * tools/:
         * migrate_from_wordpress.py: Tool for migrating from my old Wordpress blog to Motor-Blog
+    * cache.py: Cache results from MongoDB, invalidate when events are emitted
+    * indexes.py: Index definitions for server.py --ensure_indexes
+    * options.py: Configuration parsing